rhamenator/ai-scraping-defense/docs/pay_per_crawl.md

 This proxy charges registered crawlers per request using HTTP 402 when payment is required.
 Pricing rules are loaded from `config/pricing.yaml`.

+This monetization approach is optional.
+You can continue blocking automated traffic entirely, or allow certain bots to proceed only if they pay according to your own policies.
+The system merely tracks usage and handles payments; whether to grant paying bots access is ultimately your decision.

 ```yaml
 # pricing.yaml
 # path prefix : price in USD